DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio---Gershom-Narag/README.md

 -and finally there is proof by cases, where we prove that the possible cases for an arugment are true to prove the argument itself.

+##Week 6

+ - This week we learned about functions

+ - a function is where one element from a set A is mapped to exactly one element in set B

+ - set A is called the domain; set B is called the co-domain

+ - we learned about algorithms as well

+ - an algorithm is a process for performing a certain action, such as ordering a set of values